cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Hybrid KEM Frameworks {#frameworks}

-In this section, we define two generic frameworks for building for hybrid
+In this section, we define two generic frameworks for building hybrid KEMs:
-KEMs:

 GHP:
 : A generic framework that is suitable for use with any choice of PQ and